 An installation artist, landscape architect and a conventional architect, Vito Hannibal Acconci started his career as a poet in the 1960s.
 Acconci’s art was often controversial, but he always managed to remain true to his vision.

-Acconci has often been perceived to be a narcissist of sorts and this aspect of his personality has seeped into his art.
-One of Acconci's famous works is "Seedbed," when he lay under a ramp at the Sonnabend Gallery, masturbating while articulating his fantasies over a loudspeaker to visitors on the ramp.
-"I knew what my goal had to be: I had to produce seed, the space I was in should become a bed of seed, a field of seed - in order to produce seed, I had to masturbate - in order to masturbate, I had to excite myself," Acconci said about the piece.
+Acconci has often been perceived as a narcissist of sort and this aspect of his personality has seeped into his art.
+One of Acconci’s most famous installations, “Seedbed,” consisted in him laying under a ramp at the Sonnabend Gallery, masturbating while articulating his fantasies over a loudspeaker to visitors on the ramp.
+“I knew what my goal had to be: I had to produce seed, the space I was in should become a bed of seed, a field of seed – in order to produce seed, I had to masturbate – in order to masturbate, I had to excite myself,” Acconci said about the piece.

-During the 1980s, Acconci was dabbling in various art forms including creating furniture and garden and house prototypes.
+During the 1980s, Acconci was dabbling in various art forms including creating furniture, as well as garden and house prototypes.
 In 1988 he founded the Acconci Studio where he focused on the theoretical aspects of building and design.
 Acconci is also the designer of the United Bamboo Store located in Tokyo.
-Only in recent times has Acconci focused on architecture and landscape design with an eye on integrating private areas with the public.
+Only in recent times has Acconci focused on architecture and landscape design, with an eye on integrating private areas with the public.
 An example of this is his work, Walkways Through The Wall.

 Another fine example of Acconci’s architectural works is Dirt Wall, located at the Arvada Center Sculpture Garden in Colorado.
 The wall starts just outside the Arvada Center and runs all the way inside, rising from ground level to a total height of 24 feet.
 The wall is made of steel and glass and is comprised of different kinds of sand, volcanic rock, topsoil and red dolomite.
 These materials are visible through glass panels and are an attempt to bring the underground upwards and top portions down.